 Michael Joiner and Nancy Stafford were friends of Torry’s, as well as most of the crew.
 Adam described the atmosphere on set as full of laughter, and attributed that to genuine friendships and a genuinely funny story.
 “It was a blast,” he said.
 “I knew a lot of the crew, and a lot of us had worked together before on much more dramatic films, but in this one there was so much comedy involved that everybody had a good time, we didn’t have to worry about serious moments all the time.”

 Torry credited his habit of tithing his time to others as the secret to developing genuine relationships with people in the faith based film industry.
 He explained,

 As a comedian and actor we’re always told to promote ourselves, get your face out there and all that stuff, and make cold calls.
 I just couldn't do it.
 I hate it, it makes me feel phony and weird.
 But I can talk about my fiends until I’m blue in the face!
 So I started thinking, what if rather than promoting myself, I promote others and trust God to promote me.
 And that’s what happened.

 Adam said that he felt comedy was a genre lacking in the Christian market, and that he saw “Heaven Bound” as “an opportunity to show that comedy and faith can go hand in hand.”

 But beyond a funny script, the true charm of “Heaven Bound” is less obvious.
 Torry explained, “Heaven Bound was made with friends.”

-If you haven’t seen “Heaven Bound” yet, you can watch it and thousands of other family movies for free during your one month trial of PureFlix.com.
+If you haven’t seen “Heaven Bound” yet, you can watch it and thousands of other family movies for free during your trial of PureFlix.com.
 Share your favorite moment from the movie with us in the comments below, or on Facebook or Twitter using the hashtag #HeavenBound.